 🗸 DO keep the statement to one page.

 🗸 DO get an early start.
-We recommend to begin writing your personal statement during the summer between your third and fourth years of medical school to allow ample time for revisions and reviews.
-Be prepared to do many drafts.
+We recommend beginning to write your personal statement during the summer between your third and fourth years of medical school to allow ample time for revisions and reviews.
+Be prepared to revise and edit frequently.

-🗸 DO include personal challenges you have overcome in your medical education journey so far.
+🗸 DO include personal challenges you have overcome so far in your medical education journey.

 What to avoid: